KernelTuner/kernel_tuner/roadmap.md

 implement.
 Please note that this is a living document that will evolve as priorities grow and shift.

+## version 0.4.4

+ * Module with helper functions for energy tuning

+## version 0.4.X

+ * JSON specification for cache files
+ * Properly support logging again
+ * Remote/parallel tuning on different nodes
+ * Readers and writers for common auto-tuning interface
+ * More OpenACC/OpenMP examples and tests

 ## version 0.5.0

- * Allow strategies to tune for a metric other than time

-## version 0.9.0

- * Multi-objective optimization

-## version 1.0.0

-These functions are to be implemented by version 1.0.0, but may already be implemented in earlier versions.

- * Tuning kernels in parallel on a set of nodes in a GPU cluster
- * Functionality for including auto-tuned kernels in applications
+ * Object-oriented user-interface for multi-problem tuning

 ## Wish list